cstein1/twitter-bot-Markov-Chain/README.md

 ## Prep
 The process begins in [twitter_handler.py](https://github.com/cstein1/twitter-bot-Markov-Chain/blob/master/twitter_handler.py).
 The class TwitterHandler deals with all of the Twitter API interactions via python package [tweepy](https://github.com/tweepy/tweepy).
 The only thing that is required from the user to interact with Twitter is consumer tokens and accessor tokens for a [Twitter app](https://developer.twitter.com/).
+Those tokens should be placed in the empty strings in [Main.py](https://github.com/cstein1/twitter-bot-Markov-Chain/blob/master/Main.py), and the authentication and such is handled for the user in [twitter_handler.py](https://github.com/cstein1/twitter-bot-Markov-Chain/blob/master/twitter_handler.py).
 The function *TwitterHandler.get_all_tweets()* will grab all tweets from a given user under *TwitterHandler.screen_name*, and compile them into a single text file.
 Each tweet begins with "<SOS>" (start of string) and ends with "<EOS>" (end of string).

 ## Guiding Structure